 PII Duplication Across Vendor Boundaries

 A composable CDP keeps unified profiles in the warehouse — but activation still requires copying personally identifiable information (PII) to external tools.
-Every reverse ETL sync that pushes email addresses, phone numbers, or customer attributes to a separate email service provider (ESP), ad platform, or CRM creates another copy of PII outside your primary data environment.
+Every reverse ETL sync that pushes email addresses, phone numbers, or customer attributes to a separate ESP, ad platform, or CRM creates another copy of PII outside your primary data environment.
+In a typical composable stack, customer PII may exist in three or more systems simultaneously: the warehouse, the reverse ETL tool’s sync cache, and each downstream activation platform.

 - You want to avoid per-profile pricing or vendor lock-in